eronnen/vscode-markdown-chess/README.md

 ## TODO

 - [ ] Point to the right markdown text when clicking on chess board
-- [ ] Add option to have the board in constant size like the text
 - [ ] Support jpg/png board backgrounds
 - [ ] Support 3d pieces